apache/pekko/docs/src/main/paradox/additional/osgi.md

-# Pekko in OSGi
+# Apache Pekko in OSGi

 ## Dependency

-To use Pekko in OSGi, you must add the following dependency in your project:
+To use Apache Pekko in OSGi, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion